By Glen Sparks

 What should we make of one George Edward Waddell, nicknamed “Rube,” born Oct.
 13, 1876?

 The Pennsylvania left-hander threw a blazing fastball and a tumbling curveball.
 He led the American League in strikeouts six times, ERA twice, and in wins and complete games once apiece.
 Rube fanned 349 batters in 1904, a figure no major leaguer surpassed until the Dodgers’ Sandy Koufax did in 1965.

 Waddell pitched well enough to merit a Hall of Fame selection.
 (Did I mention that Waddell liked to usher his fielders off the diamond at times during exhibition games?
 “Don’t worry, boys.
 I’ll strike ‘em all out.”
 Supposedly, Satchell Paige did the same thing.)
-The great Connie Mack, manager of the Philadelphia A’s for a half-century and of Waddell for six seasons, said this of Rube, and I quote: “He was the atom bomb of baseball long before the atom bomb was discovered.”
+Connie Mack, the Philadelphia A’s manager for a half-century and Waddell’s skipper for six seasons, said this of Rube, and I quote: “He was the atom bomb of baseball long before the atom bomb was discovered.”

 Then, there was all that other stuff.
 Like disappearing from his team for weeks at a time.
 Or marching off the mound to go fishing.
 Or heading to a swamp in the offseason to wrestle the spare alligator.
 Or, more unfortunately, drinking himself silly.
 Mike Royko, the late newspaper columnist from Chicago, once wrote this of Rube, and I quote: “Rube Wadell loved pitching, fishing and drinking.
 When he died, they found him in a gin-filled bathtub with three drunken trout.”